manakjiri/personal-website/_posts/pythonoviny/2025-04-29-decorators.md

         return func(*args, **kwargs)
     return inner
 ```
-This is the simplest decorator you can come up with - as the name suggests, it does nothing.
+This is the simplest decorator I could come up with - as the name suggests, it does nothing.
 It simply calls the decorated function with the provided arguments and returns its result.
 Let's break-down what is happening here
 - the outer function (named `passthrough`) serves as a vessel for your decorator implementation, its only job is to receive the decorated function and return the inner one, which usually does all the magic
 - the inner function is actually responsible for executing the provided function.
 You could log the arguments and the return value, you could do some generic error handling, or implement retry logic - that is the beauty (and perhaps also the curse) of decorators, they give you full control